 Failure installing GRUB on /dev/rdsk/c2t50014EE65AC68D37d0

 There is no bootblk on the system.

-Updated by Toomas Soome over 4 years ago
+Updated by Toomas Soome almost 5 years ago

 - Subject changed from zfs bootblk missing to /usr/lib/fs/zfs/bootinstall should use bootadm

 - Category set to cmd - userland programs

 - Assignee set to Toomas Soome